harika0293/harika0293/README.md

-- 👋 Hey, I'm Harika Rachamalla
+- 👋 Hey, This is Harika Rachamalla
-- I work as a Full Stack Developer with UI/UX Design Skills.
+- I'm a Full Stack Developer, & a doodler with a keen eye.

-Since 2017, I've been living and breathing Web Development & Creating modern & User friendly Interfaces.
+Since 2017, I've been living and breathing Web Development, Creating modern & User friendly Interfaces & bringing products to life.
 I've had the chance to immerse myself in many different technologies & projects helping to make this world a little better through my designs & code.
 I always try to enhance my Skills & Learn new Technologies.